-Duneland Ltd (DL) is a shareholding company (registered in Scotland No SC174358) with 69 shareholders, all with a close connection to the Findhorn Foundation Community, and 44 resident within 5 miles of The Park.
-The company is run by the Managing Director, John Gordon, in close collaboration with the board of directors.
+Duneland Ltd (DL) is a shareholding company (registered in Scotland No SC174358) with 69 shareholders, all with a close connection to the Findhorn Foundation Community, with 44 resident within 5 miles of The Park.
+The company is run by a dedicated team, in close collaboration with the board of directors.

 In 1997 DL bought the estate adjacent to The Park and connecting the different land holdings of the community at Cullerne and The Park.
 175 acres of the land was put into the Findhorn Dunes Trust (FDT) to be preserved as a nature reserve in perpetuity.
 Over 100 acres are managed by the Findhorn Hinterland Group (FHG), a community group, as amenity land including a Green Burial Site and buffer zone between the residential areas of the peninsula and the precious wild dunes and the sea.
 16 acres of the estate were designated for development – the biggest area being the Magic Triangle (MT).